solGrana/Mantisnet-Cooking/README.md

-A web platform showcasing a diverse collection of kitchen recipes.
+A web platform showcasing my collection of kitchen recipes.